 Real estate is the area of study and practice that is involved with the sale and resale of land and properties for the purposes of residential or commercial development or ownership.
 Individuals in this field are responsible for providing customers with a variety of options in regards to their purchase as well as listing homes for sale on behalf of sellers.
 Individuals in this field will typically earn a commission based on the sale of a property.
 Individuals may be sales agents or brokers.
 Becoming a broker requires sales experience that varies by state and confers the ability to manage one's own business.

 Students earning a degree or certificate in real estate have gone on to advance or start a career as real estate agents, appraisers, loan officers, project managers, analysts, planners, asset managers, property managers, community manager, assessors, and financial planners.

-Degrees in Real Estate
+Top Real Estate Degrees

 For students and working professionals looking to learn more about real estate from accredited colleges and universities, in-depth research is your best ally.
 Taking the time to thoroughly research programs will bode well for your career and long-term success in real estate.
 As a result, we have created an overview of the degree and certificate programs to help you understand the options in the field.
 Earning a certificate or degree in real estate can help you move closer to your professional goals and career objectives.
 Below you will find a list of programs that range from certificate to graduate degrees in the field of study.

 Certificate Programs in Real Estate